aitos-io/BoAT-X-Framework/README.md

 ## Introduction
 Welcome to the official implementation of BoAT Framework!

-**BoAT** blockchain application framework is an IoT-device-oriented lightweight blockchain client SDK written in C language. **BoAT** stands for *Blockchain of AI Things* and also depicts the vision that a boat transfers trustworthy information from the data source through to the data lake.
+**BoAT** blockchain application framework is an IoT-device-oriented lightweight blockchain client SDK written in C language. **BoAT** stands for *Blockchain of AI Things* and  depicts the vision that a boat transfers trustworthy information from the data source to the data lake.

 ### The Pain Point

-Most blockchain or BaaS (Blockchain as a Service) variants bring with either node or client/wallet software.
-However these softwares are basically designed for personal computer, cloud server or smart phone and usually written in high-level languages such as Go, Java, JavaScript, Python etc. Some of them require cumbersome virtual machine or interpreter to execute and some even have to download code dynamically at runtime.
-Meanwhile IoT devices are not as powerful and typically run RTOS or lightweight linux.
+Most blockchain or BaaS (Blockchain as a Service) variants bring node or client/wallet software.
+However, these software are designed for personal computers, cloud servers or smartphones and are usually written in high-level languages like Go, Java, JavaScript, Python, etc. Some require a cumbersome virtual machine or interpreter to execute, and some even have to download code dynamically at runtime.
+Meanwhile, IoT devices are not as powerful and typically run RTOS or lightweight Linux.
 Due to constrained resources, most IoT devices could only support native C language applications and thus can hardly access blockchain directly.

 ### The Solution

-There are basically two methods to resolve the problem.
-One is, the IoT devices send data to a traditional centralized cloud server which is the data hub and then the hub relays the data to blockchain.
-This method resolves the problem with some trade-off of higher single point failure probability at the data hub.
+There are two methods to resolve the problem.
+First, the IoT devices send data to a traditional centralized cloud server, the data hub, and then relay the data to the blockchain.
+This method resolves the problem with some trade-off of higher single-point failure probability at the data hub.

-The other method is, the IoT devices directly invoke on-chain smart contract via a blockchain client that meets the device environment and the blockchain.
+The other method is, the IoT devices directly invoke on-chain smart contracts via a blockchain client that meets the device environment and the blockchain.
 This method allows every IoT device to access blockchain in an independent and distributed way with the trade-off that a C-language blockchain client SDK has to be developed and ported to various device hardware and software environments.

 The latter is the way **BoAT** is walking on.
-To ease off the effort that IoT device manufacturers have to take, *aitos.io* initiates and contributes to **BoAT**, the C-language blockchain application framework, enabling IoT device to easily access the blockchain.
+To ease off the effort that IoT device manufacturers have to take, *aitos.io* initiates and contributes to **BoAT**, the C-language blockchain application framework, enabling IoT devices to access the blockchain easily.

 ### Supported Blockchains and IoT Modules